-- PowerPoint: PowerPoint, another Microsoft product, is often used to create organizational charts.
-For Mac users, the equivalent would be to use the Apple program Keynote.
+PowerPoint: PowerPoint, another Microsoft product, is often used to create organizational charts.
+For Mac users, the equivalent would be the Apple program Keynote.
 PowerPoint offers a few advantages over Word.
 First, many people find it faster to use PowerPoint's templates than to work with Word's templates or Word's shape options to create an organizational chart.
 Second, if you are working with a team, most team members will be familiar with PowerPoint and comfortable using it.
 This familiarity can be very helpful when several people need to review and edit an organizational chart.
 Third, like Word, PowerPoint is part of the standard Microsoft Office package, so no special license is required.
-If you use PowerPoint to create your organizational chart you will need to take an extra step of exporting the finished slide as a PDF and then inserting it into your document.
+If you use PowerPoint to create your organizational chart, you will need to take the extra step of exporting the finished slide as a PDF before inserting it into your document.

-There are alternatives to Visio that have similar features and are easier to use and less expensive.
-One is Lucidchart, which offers several different subscription packages starting from $4.95/month.
+There are alternatives to Visio that have similar features, are easier to use, and less expensive.
+One is Lucidchart, which offers several subscription packages starting at $4.95/month.
 Lucidchart can be exported to Visio and works with Google apps.

 Another Visio alternative is SmartDraw.
 Like Lucidchart, SmartDraw is supposed to be more intuitive than Visio, is Cloud-based (so no software to download), and can be used across multiple devices.
 SmartDraw is $12.95/month, billed annually.